Vital-Fernandez/lime/docs/source/index.rst

    provide a working knowledge of the library algorithms.

    🌀 To learn more about the library design check the :ref:`inputs <inputs>` and :ref:`profile fitting <profileFitting>` documentation.
-The reference manual for the library functions is found at the :ref:`API <api>`.
+The library functions manual is found at the :ref:`API <api>`.

    📈 The outputs physical description can be found in the :ref:`measurements <measurements_page>` documentation.